Lumenaut-Network/tools/manager/README.md

 it will let you know.

 ## Running the application
-To execute the application run `gradlew run`.
-If updates were downloaded with git the application we'll be recompiled for you and run immediately
+Move to the manager's folder `cd lumenauttools\manager` and launch the application build and run with: `gradlew run`.
+If updates have been downloaded that require a new compilation, that will be done automatically for you.

 # LICENSE
 Copyright 2018 Lumenaut Network (https://lumenaut.net)